Home » Bee Farm Blog » Beeswax » Beeswax Candles » DIY Christmas Tree Shaped Candles

 Materials

-• sheets of beeswax
+• sheets of colored beeswax (red, green, white or natural)

-• wick
+• wick 1/0 or 2/0

 image of colorful bees wax sheets used for candles

-To create a striped rolled Christmas tree candle you will need 2 craft sheets of beeswax.
-One of each color desired.
 This can be the traditional colors of red, white or green but it is fine to use other stylish colors to match your décor.

 Use the Proper Size Candle Wick

-These Christmas tree shaped candles can be used as a candle or an ornament.
+These beeswax Christmas tree candles can be used as a candle or an ornament.
 (Of course, it goes without saying that I would not hang them on a tree while lit.
 That’s a fire hazard we don’t need.)

-Beeswax candles require a different wick size than some types of candle.
+One of the benefits of beeswax candles is their clean burning properties.
 This is because beeswax burns hotter.
 For this small project, wick size is not as crucial.

 However, the wrong wick size can result in uneven burning and dripping – things a good beeswax candle does not normally do.

 Choose cotton candle wicking that is a size 1/0 or 2/0/ – be sure the/0 is on there as a wick size 2 is not the same as 2/0.
+Wick is not very expensive.
+It is a good idea to keep some on hand for other beeswax projects.

 The final appearance of your beeswax Christmas tree shaped candles will vary just a bit depending on how tightly you roll up the wax.